SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 interactions to get formally encoded and automatically utilized.
 We hope that this will increase the usability of the software.

-## Quasi-Constant Stepsize Variable Order BDF and NDF Integrators

-GSoC student Shubham Maddhashiya (@sipah00)
+## An N-Body Problem Solver Package for Astrodynamics and Molecular Dynamics

+This package was built by GSoC student Mikhail Vaganov (@Mikhail-Vaganov).
+It was a large endeavor and it includes tooling to easily create N-body problems with different potential functions (gravitational, electric, etc.) along with all of the pieces analysis methods for calculating temperature, pressure, etc. There will be a separate blog post introducing this cool and I don't want to steal its thunder so that's all we'll post for now!

 ## Stabilized-Explicit Methods

 Stabilized explicit methods are explicit Runge-Kutta methods with high stage numbers that are chained together to give a stable method for semi-stiff differential equations.
-New contributor Yongfei Tan (@tyfff) implemented our first stabilized explicit method, the `ROCK2` algorithm.
+New contributor Yongfei Tan (@tyfff) with the help of Yingbo Ma (@YingboMa) implemented our first stabilized explicit method, the `ROCK2` algorithm.
 Since these are chained Runge-Kutta methods, no linear algebra is involved meaning that these methods can be compatible with all of the features that the basic Runge-Kutta methods are, giving us an easy avenue to support units, arbitrary array types, etc. in a method for stiff ODEs.
 These methods are also low storage: instead of storing the Jacobian O(n^2) (unless sparse Jacobians are specified), these methods store O(n) by default, allowing them to be a nice default for large stiff systems when no sparsity structure is defined (and a dense Jacobian would not fit into memory).
 This is an exciting area!

 # In development

-A lot of the next developments will come from our GSoC students.
-Here's a list of things we are aiming for:
+And here's a quick view of the rest of our "in development" list:

+- Preconditioner choices for Sundials methods
+- Adaptivity in the MIRK BVP solvers
+- LSODA integrator interface
 - Variable coefficient IMEX BDF (SBDF) integrators.
 Both fixed and variable order.
 - Fixed Leading Coefficient (FLC) form Nordsieck BDF integrators.
 - `SABDF2`, which is a strong order 0.5 adaptive BDF2 implementation for
   stochastic differential equations which is order 2 for small noise SDEs.
-  This will be the first implicit adaptive integrator for small noise SDEs and will be a great choice for SPDEs.
+  This will be the first implicit adaptive integrator specifically for small noise SDEs and will be a great choice for SPDEs.

-- Yiannis Simillides (@ysimillides) keeps making improvements to FEniCS.jl.
-At this part a large portion (a majority?) of the tutorial works from Julia.
-  Integration with native Julia tools like Makie.jl is in progress.

-- Mikhail Vaganov (@Mikhail-Vaganov) is making good progress on his N-body modeling language.
-This will make it easy to utilize DiffEq as a backend for molecular dynamics simulation.
-Follow the progress in DiffEqPhysics.jl

-And here's a quick view of the rest of our "in development" list:

-- Preconditioner choices for Sundials methods
-- Adaptivity in the MIRK BVP solvers
-- LSODA integrator interface

 # Projects

 Are you a student who is interested in working on differential equations software and modeling?
 If so, please get in touch with us since we may have some funding after August for some student developers to contribute towards some related goals.
 It's not guaranteed yet, but getting in touch never hurts!